gtachibana/StandaloneRequestServer/README.md

 If you were serving this from a web server as http://10.0.0.1/requestserver, you would configure the server URL in OpenKJ to point to http://10.0.0.1/requestserver/api.php

 settings.inc should be edited with an appropriate database path that the webserver has write access to.
 If the database file doesn't exist, it will be created automatically.

+## Docker

+A docker compose file is provided for development.
+Your db dir (by default `./okjweb`) must have group ownership set to `www-data`.